harikrishnan51688/TDS_Project_1/readme.md

 <li> Used the PyGitHub Library to scrape data on users in Singapore with over 100 followers, cleaned company names, and fetched up to 500 recent repositories per user.

-<li> Of the more than users with 1100 public repositories, over 95% repo have zero stars.
-Users with few repositories still had significant follower counts, indicating influence beyond code contributions.
+<li> Of the more than users with 1100 public repositories, over 95% repo have zero stars and i found our professor <code>sanand0</code>

 <li> Developers should explore contributing to highly-starred niche projects, as they offer opportunities for visibility and expertise-building in less competitive areas.